gcsescience.com 16 gcsescience.com

 Half-Life

-Some do it very quickly and half the unstable nuclei decay
+Some do it very quickly and half of the unstable nuclei decay

-Some do it very slowly and half the unstable nuclei take billions of years
+Some do it very slowly and half of the unstable nuclei take

-Remember the half-life is an amount of time.
+Remember that half-life is an amount of time.

 In the same amount of time, the picture on the right above